jessicakarpovich/Blackjack/README.md

 Project Blackjack
 ========

 Project Blackjack is a browser based Blackjack game written in JavaScript.
+Try it out by visiting [it](https://jessicakarpovich.github.io/Blackjack/Blackjack/).

 Components
 ----------